Taynuilt: Facilities

 Taynuilt has two main beaches.
 Airds Bay is a pebble bay with views to the Duirinnis hill and Bonawe.
 Kelly's Pier has both old and new parts, with a sweep of pebble beach as well, where small craft can be launched.
 Day trips up and down the loch are available to see the seals on the Anne of Etive, a few minutes from Kelly's Pier.
 From the loch there are panoramic views of the loch, Bonawe, Ben Cruachan, and Connel.

 The modern village has a population of about 800 and is separated into a number of neighbourhoods, including Kirkton, Ichrachan, Airds and Hafton.
 There are two council housing schemes, Cruachan Cottages and Achlonan.
 The main A85 road passes through the south of the village.
 Taynuilt Golf Club lies immediately to the northwest of the village and enjoys scenic views over Airds Bay.
 Taynuilt Shinty Club plays in the village.
-Other amenities include a village hall, the Taynuilt Inn, the Robin's Nest Tearoom, a post office, a doctor's surgery with a pharmacy, a grocery shop, a hairdresser's and a butcher's.
+Other amenities include a village hall, a post office, a doctor's surgery with a pharmacy, a grocery shop, a hairdresser's and a butcher's.
 Shops that have since closed include a toy shop and a bakery.

-Taynuilt Inn Fire

-Taynuilt Inn, Just outside the village on A85 road burnt down in the early hours of Tuesday 21st September 2021.
-Causing the A85 road to be closed in both directions till further notice.

-The A85 road has now reopened to traffic with the aid of traffic lights outside the Taynuilt Inn burnt-out ruins.
-Owners of the Taynuilt Inn have vowed to rebuild the Taynuilt Inn according to local media.